sedexch/sedexch.github.io/docs/client-container-v6/run/run_with_docker.md

 # Run the sedex Client with Docker

-**We refer to Phase 2 as the normal usage of the sedex Client as container.
+**We refer to Phase 2 as the normal usage of the sedex Client container.
 The steps below show how to create, run, and stop the sedex client as a container on a Docker host.**